 Symptom: Version 2.0 LED Board replacement project

 The Wizard of Oz (WOZ) pinball machine was state of the art back in 2013/2014.
-There were many things about it I admired, the biggest standout were RGB LEDs used everywhere including the lowly general illumination.
+There were many things about it I admired, and the biggest standout was RGB LEDs used everywhere, including the lowly general illumination.
 Previously pinball machines had fixed colors for their lights.
 On this machine every LED can be individually controlled to be any color.

 There are now 4 generations or versions of light systems for this pinball machine.
-The first three are all controlled with a serial signal that passes through a long chain of LED controller chips.
-If any chip in the chain fails, it causes all the other LEDs downstream to function incorrectly.
+The first three are all controlled with the serially connected signals as mentioned above.

 - The original system used in machines built prior to September, 2014, is often referred to as “5 volt unbuffered”.
 This is the least reliable system.